jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>SI Units for Storage</figcaption>

-Global data storage is predicted to be 16 Zettabytes by 2025.
+Global data storage is predicted to be 16 Zettabytes by 2025 (source: [Redgate](https://www.red-gate.com/blog/database-development/whats-the-real-story-behind-the-explosive-growth-of-data)).
 To be safe we want to force our attackers' rainbow tables to be larger than this value so that there is no chance of a rainbow tables attack.

 <figure>
   <img src="/image/blog/2023-04-02-salts-and-peppers/data-growth.png" alt="Global Data Storage Growth 2021-2025 (source: Redgate)"/>
   <figcaption>Global Data Storage Growth 2021-2025 (source: <a href="https://www.red-gate.com/blog/database-development/whats-the-real-story-behind-the-explosive-growth-of-data">Redgate</a>)</figcaption>
 </figure>

-Readily available public rainbow tables commonly vary from Megabytes to Terabytes in size.
+Readily available public rainbow tables commonly vary from hundreds of Megabytes to Terabytes in size.
 Let's consider an extreme case where a rainbow tables is only 1 Megabyte in size.
 Salting forces the number of rainbow tables needed by an attacker to be equal to the number of unique salts:

 `Rainbow Tables Size = Unique Salts × 1 Megabyte`